 "When we come to study the cause of these phenomena, we find many perplexing and contradictory theories in the field.
 A favorite one is that of vertical elevation.
-But it seems impossible to admit that the circle inclosed within the parallel of $40^{\circ}$ --some seven thousand miles in diameter--could have been elevated to such a height as to produce this remarkable result.
+But it seems impossible to admit that the circle inclosed within the parallel of 40°--some seven thousand miles in diameter--could have been elevated to such a height as to produce this remarkable result.
 This would be a supposition hard to reconcile with the present proportion of land and water on the surface of the globe and with the phenomena of terrestrial contraction and gravitation."

 We have seen that the surface-rocks underneath the Drift are scored and grooved by some external force.
 Now we find that these markings do not all run in the same direction; on the contrary, they cross each other in an extraordinary manner.
-The cut on the following page illustrates this.